Chart Color Schemes

 Population

-Population growth drivers in Ridgehaven are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Ridgehaven are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population of Ridgehaven is around 4,898, reflecting a growth of 594 people since the 2021 Census.
-This increase represents a 13.8% rise from the previous population count of 4,304.
-The current estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, along with an additional 24 validated new addresses since the Census date.
-This results in a population density ratio of 2,321 persons per square kilometer, placing Ridgehaven in the upper quartile relative to national locations assessed by AreaSearch.
-Ridgehaven's growth rate exceeded that of its SA3 area (4.5%) and the state, marking it as a growth leader in the region.
-This growth was primarily driven by overseas migration, which contributed approximately 86.0% of overall population gains during recent periods.
+As of Nov 2025, the Ridgehaven statistical area's population is estimated at around 4,705.
+This figure reflects an increase of 401 people since the 2021 Census, which reported a population of 4,304.
+The change was inferred from AreaSearch's estimation of the resident population at 4,534 following examination of ABS data up to June 2024, along with an additional 24 validated new addresses since the Census date.
+This results in a population density ratio of approximately 2,229 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Ridgehaven's growth rate of 9.3% since the 2021 census exceeded both the SA3 area (7.2%) and the state average, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 86.0% of overall population gains during recent periods.

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-By 2041, Ridgehaven is expected to increase its population by just below the median of national areas.
-According to aggregated SA2-level projections, the suburb is expected to expand by 552 persons over the next 17 years, reflecting an overall increase of 1.3%.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Future population trends suggest an increase just below the median of national areas, with the Ridgehaven (SA2) expected to expand by 554 persons to reach approximately 5,269 by 2041, reflecting an overall increase of 5.5% over the 17-year period.

 Frequently Asked Questions - Population